-If you want to use DIN for free, you can use the GNU/Linux version.
-Although the GNU/Linux version lags behind the Windows and Mac OS X versions, the Bezier curve technology and the available instruments are the same.
-Crucially, you could find out how DIN works by reading its code and even modify the code to make it do what you want it to do.
-You cannot do this either with the evaluation or the licensed versions of DIN on Windows or Mac OS X.
+If you want to use DIN for free, use the GNU/Linux version.
+Although the GNU/Linux version lags behind Windows and Mac OS X versions, the Bezier curve technology and the instruments available are the same.
+More importantly, you can find out how DIN works by reading its code and even modify the code to make it do what you want it to do.
+You cannot do this with DIN on Windows or Mac OS X.

 On Windows, download and unzip the DIN Is Noise zip file.
 Enter the DIN Is Noise folder and double click on DIN.exe to start DIN.